smilers/windows-itpro-docs/windows/configuration/keyboard-filter/index.md

 You can configure the following options for Keyboard Filter:

-* Set/unset predefined key combinations to be suppressed.
+- Set/unset predefined key combinations to be suppressed
-* Add/remove custom defined key combinations to be suppressed.
+- Add/remove custom defined key combinations to be suppressed
-* Enable/disable keyboard filter for administrator accounts.
+- Enable/disable keyboard filter for administrator accounts
-* Force disabling ease of access features.
+- Force disabling ease of access features
-* Configure a breakout key sequence to break out of a locked down account.
+- Configure a breakout key sequence to break out of a locked down account

 Most configuration changes take effect immediately.
 Some changes, such as enabling or disabling Keyboard Filter for administrators, don't take effect until the user signs out of the account and then back in.
 If you change the breakout key scan code, you must restart the device before the change take effect.